 10.3.7.1 Centralized authentication control

-When dot11S1GCentralizedAuthenticationControlActivated is true, AP is allowed to limit the number of STAs that can transmit Authentication Request to it by broadcasting including the Authentication Control element in a beacon or a Probe Response.
+When dot11S1GCentralizedAuthenticationControlActivated is true, AP may limit the number of STAs that can transmit Authentication Request to it by broadcasting including the Authentication Control element in a beacon or a Probe Response.
 AP can adjust the value of Authentication Control Threshold within the element from beacon to beacon.

-When dot11S1GCentralizedAuthenticationControlActivated is false, AP shall not include the Authentication Control element in a beacon or Probe Response.
+When dot11S1GCentralizedAuthenticationControlActivated is false, AP shall not include the Authentication Control element with the Control field set to 0 in a beacon or Probe Response.

-A STA for which supports authentication control Authentication Control sets dot11S1GCentralizedAuthenticationControlActivated to true and set dot11S1GAuthenticationControlPauseRequestTransmission to false true when it is initialized.
+A STA for which supports authentication control Centralized Authentication Control sets dot11S1GCentralizedAuthenticationControlActivated to true and set dot11S1GAuthenticationControlPauseRequestTransmission to false true when it is initialized.

 A STA for which dot11S1GCentralizedAuthenticationControlActivated is true, it shall generate a random number for dot11S1GCentralizedAuthenticationControlValue when it is initialized.
 The generated random number is uniformly distributed between [0, 1022].
-To avoid unfairness in opportunity of Authentication Request transmission in future, a STA is allowed to regenerate a random number for dot11AuthenticationCentralizedControlValue after receiving Authentication Response from AP.
+To avoid unfairness in opportunity of Authentication Request transmission in future, a STA may regenerate a random number for dot11AuthenticationCentralizedControlValue after receiving Authentication Response from AP.

-When a STA for which dot11S1GCentralizedAuthenticationControlActivated is true receives a beacon from the AP that the STA intends to join including an Authentication Control element, the behavior is TBD. if it intends to send an Authentication Request to an AP, it shall compare dot11S1GCentralizedAuthenticationControlValue with the Authentication Control Threshold value contained in the Authentication Control IE received from the AP in last beacon.
-If dot11S1GCentralizedAuthenticationControlValue is less than the value of Authentication Control Threshold of the respective Authentication Control IE, the STA is allowed to transmit Authentication Request to the AP and the STA shall set dot11S1GAuthenticationRequestTransmission to true.
+When a STA for which dot11S1GCentralizedAuthenticationControlActivated is true receives a beacon or Probe Response from the AP that the STA intends to join including an Authentication Control element with the Control field set to 0, the behavior is TBD. if it intends to send an Authentication Request to an AP, it shall compare dot11S1GCentralizedAuthenticationControlValue with the Authentication Control Threshold value contained in the Authentication Control element received from the AP in last beacon.
+If dot11S1GCentralizedAuthenticationControlValue is less than the value of Authentication Control Threshold of the respective Authentication Control element, the STA may transmit Authentication Request to the AP and the STA shall set dot11S1GAuthenticationRequestTransmission to true.
 Otherwise, STA shall set dot11S1GAuthenticationRequestTransmission to false and STA shall not transmit Authentication Request to the AP.

-When a STA for which dot11S1GCentralizedAuthenticationControlActivatedImplemented is true receives a beacon or Probe Response from an AP that it is intended to join does not include an Authentication Control element, it shall set dot11S1GAuthenticationPauseRequestTransmission to falsetrue.
+When a STA for which dot11S1GCentralizedAuthenticationControlActivatedImplemented is true receives a beacon or Probe Response from an AP that it is intended to join does not include an Authentication Control element with the Control field set to 0, it shall set dot11S1GAuthenticationPauseRequestTransmission to falsetrue.

 A STA for which dot11S1GCentralizedAuthenticationControlActivated is false is not constrained by the Authentication Control rules defined in this subclause when it transmits Authentication Request to AP.